Core Idea

 Three Critical Anti-Patterns (Richards and Ford):

-- Repeatedly debating the same architectural decisions because they were never formally documented or communicated
+- Repeatedly debating the same decisions because they were never formally documented

-- Example: Teams find themselves re-arguing whether to use microservices versus a monolith, or which message broker to use, because no record exists of the previous decision and its rationale
+- Example: re-arguing microservices vs. monolith because no record exists of the previous decision and its rationale

-- Making critical architectural decisions through informal email threads, Slack messages, or hallway conversations
+- Making critical decisions through informal email threads, Slack messages, or hallway conversations

-- The decision context, alternatives considered, and rationale are scattered across communication channels
+- Decision context, alternatives, and rationale scatter across communication channels and become impossible to reconstruct

 Why This Matters